 FOOD & DRINK

 Gulyas, popularly known as goulash, is a signature national dish of Hungary.
-One element that a Hungarian kitchen cannot miss to have is Paprika - a red spicy powder.
+One element that a kitchen in Hungary cannot certainly miss to have is Paprika – a red spicy powder.

 Some famous Hungarian food include –